yaroslav36455/Battlefield/README.md

     lib/<*your platform*>/libnativewindow_<*your window system*>.<*ext*>
     as dependencies

-Note: tested in Linux Mint 20 and Windows 10 only
+Note: tested on Linux Mint 20 and Windows 10 only
 Note: to avoid issues with JogAmp on Linux recommend using jdk-8 and JogAmp version `v2.3.1`